erebus-redgiant/benchmark/README.md

   - Each contract has already been compiled and flattened.
   - The contract runtime bytecode is in `deployedBytecode.bin` file, which is analyzed by tools that analyze bytecode.
   - The flattened source code is in `flattened.sol` file, which is analyzed by tools that analyze source code.

-# Disclaimer

-This repository contains the dataset and benchmark constructed in the #53 submission of [ICSE 2023](https://conf.researchr.org/track/icse-2023/icse-2023-technical-track).
-It is meant to meet the [open science policy](https://conf.researchr.org/track/icse-2023/icse-2023-open-science-policies) of ICSE 2023.